June 12th, 13th & 14th, 2015

 Sacajawea State Park – Pasco, Washington

 VOLUNTEERS NEEDED AT SACAJAWEA BLUEGRASS FESTIVAL

-Our new volunteer coordinator says we have spots open for a few more volunteers at this years festival.
-A four hour shift will earn you the rest of that day at the festival for free, 3 shifts will earn you a weekend pass.
+We still have a few spots open for volunteers at this year’s festival.
+A four hour shift will earn you the rest of that day at the festival for free; 3 shifts will earn you a weekend pass.
 Experience is a bonus if you have any from working other festivals – let us know your experience and strengths.
-Please use the volunteer contact on our website to connect with Brent VanDevender. sacajawea.volunteers@gmail.
+Volunteering is a wonderful way to support this amazing festival and make new friends.

 For more information the festival schedule, tickets and activities, click on the links below:

-The 2014 schedule will be firmed up in the spring of 2014.
-Concerts will run from 5pm on Friday June 13, and the last show will end 2pm on Sunday afternoon June 15, 2014.
+The 2015 schedule has been firmed up, but is course subject to some changes.
+Concerts will run from 5pm on Friday June 12, and the last show will end 2pm on Sunday afternoon June 14, 2015.